Environmental and

 Energy Efficiency Programs

-The largest source of GHG emissions associated with our business is the end-use combustion of our natural gas product (Scope 3 emissions).
 Energy efficiency programs are the most impactful opportunity to reduce emissions, while maintaining customer choice, lowering energy bills, and reducing overall energy consumption.
-Based on an American Gas Foundation study, GHG emissions from U.S. residential natural gas use could be reduced by as much as 40% from 2020 to 2050 through the use of energy efficient emerging natural gas technologies, at about 10% of the cost of electrification.
+Based on an American Gas Foundation study, GHG emissions from U.S. residential natural gas use could be reduced by as much as 40% from 2020 to 2050 through emerging energy-efficient natural gas technologies, at about 10% of the cost of electrification.

 At Atmos Energy, we continue to work on reducing our Scope 3 GHG emissions through energy efficiency programs that help our customers conserve energy, save money, and reduce their environmental impact.
-We currently offer conservation and energy efficiency programs in Louisiana, Mississippi, Colorado, and Mid-Tex divisions, with Louisiana being the latest authority to approve the program in early 2022.
-These programs are marketed as SmartChoice Rebates and provide financial incentives to purchase high-efficiency natural gas equipment and smart thermostats, install home weatherization upgrades, in addition to providing free energy-saving devices.
+We currently offer conservation and energy efficiency programs in Louisiana, Mississippi, Colorado, Mid-Tex, and Louisiana.
+These programs are marketed as SmartChoice Rebates and provide financial incentives to purchase high-efficiency natural gas equipment, like smart thermostats, and install home weatherization upgrades.
+We also provide free energy-saving devices such as water-reducing aerators, weatherstripping, and other air-sealing devices.

 residential and commercial customers participated in energy efficiency programs